All Episodes

 It's too late anyway now.

-Just again, not for the answer, but to illustrate to inform and to teach.
+And so it's, I think it's a rational question to ask, just again, not for the answer, but to illustrate, to inform and to teach.

-The Bush administration to Katrina was said to be disastrous, and it was said to be uncaring, and there was no urgency, and Bush didn't care because it was black people in New Orleans.
+The Bush administration took Katrina was said to be disastrous and it was said to be uncaring and there was no urgency and Bush didn't care because it was black people in New Orleans.

 Remember that?